osquery/osquery/docs/wiki/deployment/process-auditing.md

 member-clear-sflags-mask:has_authenticated
 ```

 It is also possible to enable process auditing using a kernel extension.
-The extension can be downloaded and installed from the [http://osquery.io/downloads](http://osquery.io/downloads) page.
+You can build the extension using the osquery build system's `make kernel`.
 It must be kept up to date alongside the osquery daemon and shell since there are automatic API restrictions applied.
 If you are running a 1.7.5 daemon, a 1.7.5 extension is needed otherwise the extension will not be used.
 If you are interested in the extension's design and development please check out the [kernel](../development/kernel.md) development guide.

 At the heart of the extension is a replica of the userland Table Pubsub Framework.
 All osquery-developed kernel code is 100% OS public API compatible and designed to introduce as little stability risk as possible.
 Running the kernel extension without the osquery daemon should not impact performance.